pmndrs/react-three-rapier/packages/react-three-rapier/readme.md

 }
 ```

-You may also subscribe to collision events on individual colliders:
+You may also subscribe to collision events on individual Colliders:

 ```tsx
 <CuboidCollider